Andrei Cristea

-Andrei Cristea ([anˈdrej ˈkriste̯a]; born 15 May 1984) is a Romanian professional footballer who plays as a forward.
-Although deployed as a forward, Cristea is better known for his pace and his range of passing instead of his goalscoring abilities, and represented the Romania national team from 2003 to 2010.
+Andrei Cristea ([anˈdrej ˈkriste̯a]; born 15 May 1984) is a Romanian professional football manager and former player, who is currently in charge of Liga II club Concordia Chiajna.

+Deployed as a forward, Cristea was known for his pace and his range of passing instead of his goalscoring abilities, and represented the Romania national team from 2003 to 2010.

 Club career

 Cristea started football in his home town and made his debut in the Divizia A in 2001, for local club FCM Bacău.

 In the summer of 2004, Cristea transferred to Steaua București for a fee of $1 million.
 However, he did not manage to earn a first-team place there, despite scoring two goals that eliminated Valencia CF in the 2004–05 UEFA Cup season.
 He was put on the transfer list in the summer of 2006.

 Cristea moved to fellow Liga I club Politehnica Timişoara, in a swap which saw Gigel Coman move to Steaua București.
 After failing to impress at Politehnica Timişoara, he was loaned to Politehnica Iaşi for the second part of the 2007–08 season, where he had a great part in saving the team from relegation, with man of the match performances against CFR Cluj and his former team, Steaua București.